labs14-pawsitive/front-end/README.md

 ## [SendGrid](https://sendgrid.com/solutions/email-api/)

-SendGrid API allows Pawsnfind to receive emails from the contact us form.
+SendGrid API allows Pawsnfind to receive emails from the contact us form and to send a notification to the rescue organization when an application is received.

 # NPM Modules